ojalaw/knockout-embroidery-MP4/README.md

 See database schema [here](README-images/db-schema.pdf "Link to database schema")
 See database schema Relationships [here](README-images/db-schema-links.pdf "Link to database schema links")

 The following datbase models were used;
 Orders -
 Order line items -
 Products -
 Users -
 Contacts -
 Profiles -
 Reviews -

+### Security

 A number of different security considerations were taken into account when putting together this project.

 **Use of .env file**
 Important credentials including DATABASE_URL, SECRET_KEY, STRIPE keys, AWS ACCESS KEYS and GMAIL passwords are located within .env file which is subsequently in a .gitignore file to ensure it remains secure.
 SECRET_KEY was initially located in settings.py file, it has since been changed and moved to a more secure location in .env file, the database was also subsequently destroyed and rebuilt to produce a different DATABASE_URL.